PKBHY/WaveFM/Readme.md

 WaveFM: A High-Fidelity and Efficient Vocoder Based on Flow Matching.
 See audio demo at https://PKBHY.github.io/WaveFM **(fixed on 24 Nov, 2024, GMT)**

+The original and distilled checkpoints are provided in `src`, which are currently for inference purposes only.

 ## Basic Usage

 First modify the paths for `training`, `distillation` and `inference` in `params.py` as needed.